 (A) For purposes of this rule, all purchases of tangible personal property are taxable, except those in which the purpose of the consumer is to incorporate the thing transferred as a material or a part into tangible personal property to be produced for sale by manufacturing, assembling, processing, or refining or to use the thing transferred, as described in section 5739.011 of the Revised Code and this rule, primarily in a manufacturing operation to produce tangible personal property for sale.

-This means that a person who buys tangible personal property and will make it a part or constituent of something that he is manufacturing for sale, or buys something that is used in a manufacturing operation, does not have to pay sales or use tax on the thing purchased.
+This means that a person who buys tangible personal property and will make it a part or constituent of something that is being manufactured for sale, or buys something that is used in a manufacturing operation, does not have to pay sales or use tax on the thing purchased.

 Tangible personal property purchased by a manufacturer as a component or constituent of a product to be manufactured for sale is excepted from sales and use tax.
 The purchase of all such tangible personal property is not taxable, even though a portion will be lost or removed as waste or for testing.
 The manufacturer must pay use tax on the price, as defined in division (G) of section 5741.01 of the Revised Code, of any completed product not sold and stored or used by the manufacturer in a taxable manner, except such product that is consumed in testing or is disposed of because it is defective or otherwise unsalable.